Eastern blue-tongued lizard: Nomenclature

 The eastern blue-tongued lizard (Tiliqua scincoides scincoides) is a species of skink in the genus Tiliqua.
-The Tiliqua scincoides scincoides can also be called the common blue tongue, the eastern bluetongue, the eastern blue-tongued lizard, or skink.
-The Tiliqua scincoides scincoides is in the Animalia kingdom, the Chordata phylum, the Reptilia class, the Squamata order, the Scincidae family, the Tiliqua genus, the T Scincoides species, and the T. s.
-Scincoides subspecies.
+Tiliqua scincoides scincoides can also be called the common blue tongue, the eastern bluetongue, the eastern blue-tongued lizard, or skink.
+The Tiliqua scincoides scincoides is in the Animalia kingdom, the Chordata phylum, the Reptilia class, the Squamata order, the Scincidae family, the Tiliqua genus, the T. scincoides species, and the T. s. scincoides subspecies.

 Appearance

 The eastern blue-tongued lizard has a short body and short legs.
 This lizard weighs approximately 1 kilogram and extends approximately 60 centimeters.
-360mm of the 60 cm are the lizards' head and body.
+36 cm of the 60 cm are the lizards' head and body.
 The snout-vent length is 300-320mm and the hind limb length makes up 20% of snout-vent length.
 The skinks have tails that are short and robust.
-In other words, the length of the hind legs are roughly 62 mm while the tail length is approximately 195mm and makes up 50-75% of the snout-vent length.
+In other words, the length of the hind legs is roughly 62 mm while the tail length is approximately 195mm and makes up 50-75% of the snout-vent length.

 The lizard can have different colors, but its pattern frequently appears to be banded.
 The tongue of the lizard is a blue color and can appear to have a hint of violet.
 This blue tongue is used to alarm predators and scare them off.
-The eastern blue-tongue lizard has smooth skin covered with scales that overlap and have small bone plates.
+The eastern blue-tongued lizard has smooth skin covered with scales that overlap and have small bone plates.
 The ventral (abdominal) region of the lizard is a silver or gray color.
 The lizard's back, however, appears dark brown and cream-colored and its head is pale brown.
-Across its body, the eastern-blue-tongued lizard has broad black and brown bands.
-This lizard can generally be identified by its black stripe that extends from its eye to its tympanum (exposed eardrum), and sometimes all the way to the side of the lizard's neck.
-The lizards blue tongues could be an evolutionary adaptation that can assist in long distance communication in order warn off predators and decrease aggressive activity.
+Across its body, the eastern blue-tongued lizard has broad black and brown bands.
+This lizard can generally be identified by the black stripe that extends from its eye to the tympanum (exposed eardrum), and sometimes all the way to the side of the neck.
+Their blue tongues could be an evolutionary adaptation that assists in long-distance communication in order to warn off predators and decrease aggressive activity.

 Habitat

-Tiliqua scincoides scincoides are found in the coastal plain and lower Blue Mountains in Sydney, Australia and in the majority of New South Wales and Cobar.
-Eastern blue tongues frequent in the open country and take shelter among large objects on the ground like logs or rocks or among leaf litter.
-Blue tongued lizards are incapable of producing their own body heat, as are all lizards.
-Because of this, they spend their mornings in the sun before looking for food in order to maintain their body temperature which is between 30-35 degrees Celsius when they are active.
+Tiliqua scincoides scincoides are found in the coastal plain and lower Blue Mountains near Sydney, Australia and in the majority of New South Wales.
+Eastern blue-tongues frequent open country and take shelter among large objects on the ground like logs or rocks or among leaf litter.
+Blue-tongued lizards are incapable of producing their own body heat, as are all lizards.
+Because of this, they spend their mornings in the sun before looking for food in order to maintain their body temperature, which is between 30 and 35 degrees Celsius when they are active.
 In the winter, however, when the weather is cold, lizards bury themselves in their shelter sites and are not active.
-These lizards only leave their shelters on days where the sun is out, so that they can bask in the sun.
+These lizards only leave their shelters on days when the sun is out, so that they can bask in the sun.
 They infrequently leave the comfort of their hollow logs and ground debris.